cilium/cilium/Documentation/troubleshooting.rst

 .. code:: bash

-    $ kubectl -n kube-system port-forward service/hubble-relay 4245:80
+    $ kubectl -n kube-system port-forward service/hubble-relay --address 0.0.0.0 --address :: 4245:80

-This will forward the Hubble Relay service port (``80``) to your local machine on port ``4245``.
-The next step consists of downloading the latest binary release of Hubble CLI from the
-`GitHub release page <https://github.com/cilium/hubble/releases>`_.
+This will forward the Hubble Relay service port (``80``) to your local machine on port ``4245`` on all of it's IP addresses.
+The next step consists of downloading the latest binary release of Hubble CLI from the `GitHub release page <https://github.com/cilium/hubble/releases>`_.
 Make sure to download the tarball for your platform, verify the checksum and extract the ``hubble`` binary from the tarball.
 Optionally, add the binary to your